nawalrabia/DevOps-Engineer-portfolio/labs/lab05-docker-deployment-to-azure-container-registry/README.md

 ## 📌 Overview

-This project demonstrates an end-to-end CI/CD pipeline using Azure DevOps to:
+This lab demonstrates an end-to-end CI/CD pipeline using Azure DevOps to:

 - Build a Docker image from a .NET 8 web application
 - Push the image to Azure Container Registry (ACR)